gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 And... that's it!
 It's pretty remarkable to me how concise the code is.

-And the site is lightning fast to use (loads almost 3x faster than the real instagram site) and works offline.
+And the site is lightning fast to use (loads almost 3x faster than the real Instagram site) and works offline.

 The data for the entire front page is generated from the following GraphQL query: